-Bouquet to lie on tomb of unknown warrior
+Bouquet laid on tomb of unknown warrior

-Royal wedding 2018: Bouquet to lie on tomb of unknown warrior
+Royal wedding 2018: Bouquet laid on tomb of unknown warrior

-The Duchess of Sussex will follow tradition by having her bridal bouquet placed on the tomb of the unknown warrior at Westminster Abbey.
+The Duchess of Sussex has followed tradition by having her bridal bouquet placed on the tomb of the unknown warrior at Westminster Abbey.

 The royal tradition, started by the Queen Mother, usually takes place the day after the wedding.